 Wendy is a third generation San Franciscan and her family owned quality grocery stores in the Marina District and summer homes in Marin.
 A street was named after her family maiden name - Wreden - in the 1930's in Fairfax.
 Wendy moved to Marin in the '70s to raise her daughter and married architect, Rich Rushton.
-She was immersed in local politics for 20 years serving as Mayor of Fairfax and a Marin County Women's Commissioner among other roles.
-As a Landscape Architect and Planner, she worked for GGNRA / the National Park Service; as Community Planner for the U.C.Berkeley Campus; and for several Bay Area design firms.
+She was immersed in local politics for 20 years serving as Mayor of Fairfax and a Marin County Women's Commissioner, among other roles.
+As a Landscape Architect and Planner, she worked for GGNRA / the National Park Service (the Department of Interior); as Community Planner for the U.C.Berkeley Campus; and for several Bay Area design firms.
 A mid-life opportunity attending the American Film Institute in L.A. landed her a job on Quentin Tarantino's first film and she was a script reader for Coppola, Paramount and Fox Studios.
 Returning to Fairfax, she engaged in environmental issues with Sustainable Fairfax and civic improvements with the Chamber of Commerce.
 She took up oil painting full time in 2012 -- a passion she began as an art major at age 19.

 Harvard University MA 1983

 College of Environmental Design

 "Music As Muse" juried by Donna Seager & Paul Liberatore, O'Hanlon Center 2018